-The Daily Journal of Commerce had an intriguing cover story yesterday about the Witherspoon Building, a 123 year old downtown building on the Portland Historic Resource Inventory that is being renovated to serve as the headquarters for Parliment, an advertising and brand design firm.
+A Revealing Restoration: The Daily Journal of Commerce had an intriguing cover story yesterday about the Witherspoon Building.
+The Witherspoon is a 123 year old downtown building on the Portland Historic Resource Inventory.
+It is presently being renovated to serve as the headquarters for Parliment, an advertising and brand design firm.

 The article shines a light on the challenges of bringing such a historic structure up to current seismic standards, explaining: